tfluhr/test-project/docs/chapters/04-desktop-workflow.md

 :::

 ::: example :::

-**Checking Your System Type**
-_Most Windows computers have either x64 or ARM64 systems.
-If you're not sure which one you're using, follow these steps:_
+**Checking Your System Type:** Most Windows computers have either x64 or ARM64 systems.
+If you're not sure which one you're using, follow these steps:

 - Hit the Windows Key
 - Type "PowerShell"